r7b7/scalable-system-design/papers/spring-security.md

 ```
 Note that, if we provide token-uri instead of issuer-uri, we are overriding the expected discovery mechanism.
 If not configured correctly, we would likely get a 405 on this endpoint.

 SpringBoot app by default tries to fetch metadata from the "issuer-uri" endpoint by appending ".well-known/openid-configuration" to the base URL.
-Appending this discovery endpoint to token uri will result in an error.

-All endpoints can be accessed using the link in settings.
+All endpoints can be accessed using the link in settings section of keycloak.

 Refer image below,
 ![Endpoints](images/endpoint.png)

 5. In server app, we would just need to provide the issuer-uri